 Before you know it, your entire team is in on almost every single meeting….and nothing ever seems to get done!

-For your next meeting, really think about who should be contributing for the topics being discussed, and only include the people needed.
+For your next meeting, really think about who should be contributing to the topics being discussed, and only include the people needed.
 Be sure to take the time to explain to your whole team your shifted mindset to meetings.
 Also, convey that this new system is not to purposefully leave people out, but rather to value their time, resources, and bandwidth for the day.

 Speaking of explanation, another key way to honor your coworkers is in communication.
 Here are some key points to keep in mind when communicating anywhere, but especially in the office: